 Background

-The context around this post is I’ve been creating a new integration in SmartConnect for financial transaction imports from another internal system.
-I’m making some changes to that process since it was originally designed that every unique transaction type (billing, payments, adjustments etc.) would be it’s own SmartConnect map when in reality we only need 2 - one for G/L transactions and one for A/P transactions.
-There are 14 maps today. :)
+The context around this post is I've been creating a new integration in SmartConnect for financial transaction imports from another internal system.
+I'm making some changes to that process since it was originally designed that every unique transaction type (billing, payments, adjustments etc.) would be its own SmartConnect map when in reality we only need 2 - one for GL transactions and one for Accounts Payable transactions.
+There are 14 maps today. 😄

 Step 1 was creating a test map using the same source data the current maps use.
-The goal was to achieve the same result as the current integration: 1 journal entry per source journal, but to batch transactions by type where today every single journal entry imported is in its own batch.
+The goal was to achieve the same result as the current integration: 1 journal entry per source journal but batch transactions by type whereas today every single journal entry imported is in its batch.

 Step 2 was refining the source data to further improve the process.
 The source data doesn’t have any date columns for instance so the maps would integrate to Dynamics GP with the system date as the transaction date.
 For financial transactions, that’s not good enough if there is a chance the integrations might not be run on the day the source data is created.
 Any time the maps have failed, by the time they are pushed through again, it’s the next business day (or more, in the case of holidays and weekends) so the users would be manually editing transaction dates to get them correct.
 That shouldn’t be needed.